level23/druid-client/README.md

     // When no operator is given, we assume an equals (=) ->where('browser', 'Yandex.Browser')
     ->orWhere('browser_version', '17.4.0')
-    // Where filters using Closure's are supported.
+    // Where filters using Closures are supported.
     ->orWhere(function (FilterBuilder $builder) {
         $builder->where('browser_version', '17.5.0');
         $builder->where('browser_version', '17.6.0');